liferay/liferay-frontend-projects/dxp/bundler_imports.md

 ### How npm bundler imports are configured

-The way to configure npm bundler imports is straighforward: if you want to use `react` from `frontend-js-react-web` just say so in your `.npmbundlerrc` file like, for example, this:
+If you want to use `react` from `frontend-js-react-web` just say so in your `.npmbundlerrc` file like, for example, this:

 ```json
 {